eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 The data type of the topic can be an arbitrary C++ class, struct or plain old data type.

 ### Publisher
-A publisher is tied to a topic and needs a Service Description to be constructed.
+A publisher is tied to a topic and needs a service description to be constructed.
 If it is typed one needs to additionally specify the data type as a template parameter.
 Otherwise publisher is only aware of raw memory and the user has to take care that it is interpreted correctly.

 Once it has offered its topic, it is able to publish (send) data of the specific type.
 Note that it is possible to have multiple publishers for the same topic.